Lemon curd is a soft, custard-like preserve that is sweet and tart at the same time and is easy as pie to whip up and about as versatile as duct tape!

 Remove from fridge and serve...

-This recipe makes about 1-1/3 cups of lemon curd and it will keep in the fridge up to a week...enjoy!
+This recipe makes about 1-1/3 cups of lemon curd and it will keep in the fridge for about 7-10 days...enjoy!

 Sweet & Tangy Lemon Curd